-False friends are kind of cool but somewhat frustrating.
+False friends in language learning are cool but somewhat frustrating.

 Learning Spanish from English is fantastic because it means that before you even start you will already know thousands of Spanish words.